cff29546/pzmap2dzi/README.md

 - Supports resuming from a breakpoint
 - Supports map grid and room info rendering
 - Supports zombie heatmap
+- Supports isometric view and top view rendering
-- Supports game version 41.68
+- Supports game version 41.71

 # Requirement
 - The full output size for game version 41.68 is around 1.1TB and consists of 1.3M files.
 Make sure your output to a hard drive has enough free space.